nomike/nomikes_python_challenges/chapters/3/3.2/index.md

 If you run this code, you need to press ctrl-c to interrupt the program.

-## do-while loops
+## do-while-loops

 Sometimes you want to have a loop which runs at least once.
-Some other programming languages use do-while loops for this.
+Some other programming languages use do-while-loops for this.
 In python, you just create an endless loop and break out of it once a certain condition is met.
 For this you can use the `break` keyword.

 ## Break